web-sys1/NFSyndication/README.rst

    nfsyndication-src

-Assuming nothing goes wrong, the posts will be written to ``HTML`` file.
+.. note:: Assuming nothing goes wrong, the posts will be written to ``HTML`` file.

 License
 -------